-1900 Park Fare provides popular character dining buffets.
+1900 Park Fare provides popular character dining experiences!
 At breakfast, guests are entertained by Mary Poppins and friends while the young and young-at heart feast on Mickey waffles.
 Dinner is a more stately affair hosted by Cinderella and Prince Charming.

 Grand Floridian Cafe serves breakfast, lunch and dinner in an airy, casual setting.
 You’ll find American fare being served at your table overlooking the hotel’s elegant courtyard.

-Garden View Tea Room offers afternoon tea with delicious finger sandwiches, pastries, cheese and fruit.
-The beautiful view, elegant atmosphere and fine china make this an exquisite experience.
+Garden View Tea Room offers Afternoon Tea with delicious finger sandwiches, pastries, cheese and fruit.
+The beautiful view, elegant atmosphere, and fine china make this an exquisite experience.